Saharsh1005/Saharsh1005.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: Explore new technologies.
-More coming soon . . .
+description: Some of the projects I have worked on.
 nav: true
 nav_order: 3
-display_categories: [playground]
+display_categories: [AI, Software]
 horizontal: true
 ---